-Today, Agile Requirements Designer (ARD) allows teams to collaborate and ensure they have the right requirements, to build out test cases that’s been optimized for maximum test coverage.
+Today, Agile Requirements Designer (ARD) allows teams to collaborate and ensure they have the right requirements and build out test cases that have been optimized for maximum test coverage.

 Model Based Test Design Optimized for Developers

 We start with ARD’s interface that makes it easy for development teams to understand and develop requirements by creating a visual model that creates and contains test assets.
-Take for example, the screenshot below of a business case credit card promotion modeled to show the different outcomes for that promotion.
-By visually mapping requirements into flowcharts, ARD makes it very easy for development teams to identify what circumstances lead to the customer being offered the promotion and which do not.
+Take for example, the flow below.
+This models a credit card promotion and the different potential outcomes for the promotion.
+By visually mapping requirements into flowcharts, ARD makes it very easy for development teams to identify which circumstances lead to the customer being offered the promotion and which do not.

 From the model, development teams can now generate test cases or paths, showing all the combinations through the business case.
-Different optimization settings within ARD that help balance coverage needs and over-testing considerations, for the right set of test cases that ensure maximum test coverage.
+Different optimization settings within ARD help balance coverage needs and over-testing considerations, providing the right set of test cases to ensure maximum test coverage.
 In this example, we have not only generated all of the test cases modeled, but have also associated each of the test cases with test data for completeness in testing.
-On its own, this significantly reduces manual intervention for development teams to achieve cost optimization across the Agile development process.
+This capability alone significantly reduces manual intervention for development teams to achieve cost optimization across the Agile development process.

-We can export out these test cases and test data to your favorite ALM tools including MicroFocus ALM, Microsoft Team Foundation Server and Broadcom/Rally Agile Central.
-Test assets that are maintained, shared and reused by teams across the business in an open agnostic manner.
-But key to doing this so, is in how development teams facilitate for end-to-end test collaboration.
+Next, we can export out these test cases and test data to your favorite ALM tools including MicroFocus ALM, Microsoft Team Foundation Server, and Rally.
+Test assets are maintained, shared and reused by teams across the business in an open agnostic manner, providing the basis for end to end test collaboration.

 Starting End-End Test Collaboration Right

-ARD Hub is a browser based web application that provides a centralized location to store, view and manage models.
-Visual models that’s displayed in a favorite browser to be shared amongst collaborators through a URL.
+ARD Hub is a browser-based web application that provides a centralized location to store, view and manage models.
 Business Analysts, Test Engineers and Product Management can now collaborate seamlessly in real time to discuss, understand, develop and test to the newest features found in their applications.
-This brings visibility to both business and technical drivers of the development process, as teams accelerate their work discussions and foster understanding of the work at hand.
-That’s bring true end-end test collaboration to Agile development.
+This brings visibility to both business and technical drivers of the development process, as teams accelerate their work discussions and foster understanding between teams.
+This brings true end-end test collaboration to Agile development.

 Take the Next Steps

 ARD brings clarity to the software development process by defining requirements, test cases, test data and automation all in one place.
-Being on the same page regarding requirements and testing helps everyone to build the right high quality software.
+Being on the same page regarding requirements and testing helps everyone to build the right high quality software–the first time.

-With ARD Hub, business can now streamline their Agile planning process with the visibility and traceability needed by teams for real time decision making in-sprint when managing to requirements changes.
-End-end collaboration that offer rich visual dependencies for more efficient capacity planning and test prioritization.
-With test artifacts maintained and updated through ARD Hub as a single source of truth, business enjoy better cost optimization with test assets shared and reused across distributed teams, for a standards based approach to test design creation.
+With ARD Hub, business can now streamline their Agile planning process with the visibility and traceability needed by teams for real time decision making in-sprint when managing requirements changes.
+End-end collaboration capabilities provide more efficient capacity planning and test prioritization.
+With test artifacts maintained and updated through ARD Hub as a single source of truth, business enjoy better cost optimization with test assets shared and reused across distributed teams, for a standards-based approach to test design creation.

 - Acceptance Testing